That’s just not true.

 Flat Roof Benefits

 One of the biggest benefits of owning a commercial flat roof is that it is the lowest cost roof to build and maintain over the life cycle of a building1.
+A properly installed and maintained flat roof can last as long as 100 years.
 Why?
 For two reasons:

 - First, a properly designed and installed flat roof won’t leak.